-- 1. Science is an international collaborative endeavor that benefits when more people from more countries participate. - Scientific societies were started (e.g, the Royal Society in London in 1660) as an "invisible college" to facilitate communication and the sharing of ideas. - 3.
-Traditionally we collaborate by publishing our results in scientific journals and by sharing our ideas at national and international conferences. - 4.
-More recently, there is a trend towards sharing our materials, our methods, and our results, even our data, on the web. - 5.
-This makes for better science.
+- Science is an international collaborative endeavor that benefits when more people from more countries participate. - Scientific societies were started (e.g, the Royal Society in London in 1660) as an "invisible college" to facilitate communication and the sharing of ideas. - Traditionally we collaborate by publishing our results in scientific journals and by sharing our ideas at national and international conferences or giving guest lectures to our colleagues. - More recently, there is a trend towards sharing our materials, our methods, and our results, even our data, on the web. - This makes for better science.